 Bronx Envision Academy is committed to providing a safe and supportive educational environment.
 The University of Chicago Press notes a study in which “Results from two experiments indicate that even when people are successful at maintaining sustained attention—as when avoiding the temptation to check their phones—the mere presence of these devices reduces available cognitive capacity.”
 Cell phones and other electronic devices have become major sources of distraction and have been substantially disruptive to the educational process within our school community.
 In addition, the use of these items both in school and outside of school have led to unhealthy and unproductive conversations and physical altercations.

-To support our students, faculty, staff and families, we revised the electronics policy for beginning in the 2017-2018 school year and continuing for the 2018-2019 school year.
-Students may bring small electronic devices, including cell phones, to school.
+Students may bring small electronic devices, including cell phones to school.
 Students may not use cell phones or other electronic devices during the school day.
 To best support our students in complying with this policy, Bronx Envision Academy is partnering with a company called YONDR to provide secure storage pouches for student devices.
 Students must store all devices in Yondr pouches upon entering the building.